 “The goal is to interpret the personal as political,” said Apfelbaum.
 “I'm starting to look back at my own history, where the inspiration came from, and relating my own complicated biography to the complex life of David Ellinger.”

-The sculpture, to be produced in collaboration with Professor of Ceramics Gregg Moore, will be contextualized by an installation comprised of a handwoven rug and custom wallpaper.
+The completed work, to be produced in collaboration with Professor of Ceramics Gregg Moore, will be contextualized by an installation comprised of a handwoven rug and custom wallpaper.
 It will be augmented by an exhibition of works by Ellinger, curated by Lisa Minardi, executive director of The Speaker's House in Trappe, Pa. and the Lutheran Archives Center in Philadelphia.

-“This is Not a Rug” is the seventh exhibition at Arcadia to be funded by The Pew Center since it began distributing grants in 1998 and the fourth such award to support a solo project by a female artist.
+“This is Not a Rug” is the seventh exhibition at Arcadia to be funded by the Center since it began distributing grants in 1998 and the fourth such award to support a solo project by a female artist.
 The project will be presented across the University’s Spruance, Harrison, and Rosedale galleries in Spring 2021 and accompanied by a publication and a series of public programs.